AshrafHorri/AshrafHorri/README.md

 Currently, I'm focusing on strengthening my foundational knowledge in both **web development paradigms** and **data analysis methodologies**.
 My goal is to combine these skills to build applications that are not only user-friendly but also data-driven and insightful.
 I'm actively working on small projects to apply theoretical knowledge and solidify my understanding.

 <br>
-### 🧑‍💻 About Me:
-I'm an **Aspiring Full-stack Developer** and **Data Analyst**.
-I'm passionate about crafting engaging web experiences and uncovering insights from complex datasets.
-Constantly learning and building, I'm eager to contribute to innovative projects and solve real-world problems with code and data.

 ### 📧 Connect with Me: